-The Aurealis Awards are intended to complement the Annual Australian National Science Fiction Convention’s Ditmar Awards and the Australian Children’s Book Council Awards.
-Neither of those awards distinguishes between the different categories of speculative fiction.
+The Aurealis Awards are intended to complement the Annual Australian National Science Fiction Convention’s Ditmar Awards and the Australian Children’s Book Council Awards and the various other state-based and national literary awards.
+None of those awards distinguishes between the different categories of speculative fiction.
 We hope that the growing list of Aurealis Awards finalists and winners will increase the profile of Australian science fiction, fantasy, and horror, and provide an essential reading list for anyone interested in these genres.

 The awards originally comprised four categories: science fiction, fantasy, horror, and young adult.
 A fifth category for children’s fiction (ages 8-12 years) was added in 2001.

 The YA and children's categories cover works in all three speculative fiction genres.